jakkaj/basic-env-write/README.md

-# Basic Environemnt Writer for Kubernetes
+# Basic Environment Writer for Kubernetes

 A simple container that will echo the contents of an environment variable.